jana-pocuch/Performing-Robots/midtermProject/journal.md

 **Servo**
 <p>I had the same challenge with the servo - to make it run without using "delay".
 I'm still wrapping my mind around the use of millis(), and I initially wanted the servo to be part of a sequence triggered by a button, but my code made other parts of the robots unresponsive after that servo sequence.
 I therefore decided to use a potentiometer to control the servo.

 However, I struggled to send the potentiometer values through the radios - which is definitely something I want to learn for the final project.
 Unfortunately, despite many tries I had to give up and wire up the potentiometer on the same Arduino as the robot (not on the controller).
-It still feels like quite a failure and disappointment on my side. </p>
+It still feels like quite a failure and disappointment on my side, but hopefully I will get that working. </p>

 The controller therefore ended up like this:
 <p> <img src="https://user-images.githubusercontent.com/89770035/137637144-c93962d2-161b-4537-b792-9358a1499973.jpg" width="60%" height="60%"> </p>